Danofthepeople/EldarisShared/content/index.md

----
-title: Welcome to Quartz
----

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This is the hub for all of the Eldaris shared information.

+What will come of this I wonder?